Eric Rauchway

-Personal life

-Rauchway is married to historian Kathryn Olmstead, who also teaches at UC Davis.
-He was previously married to Meg Arnold, with whom he has two children.

 Works

 He is best known for his 2008 book, The Great Depression and the New Deal, and for his associated commentary on Franklin Roosevelt's economic policies, which emphasized the effectiveness of the New Deal as a program of economic recovery and redistribution of political power.
 The Great Depression and the New Deal was recommended on NPR's All Things Considered as one of three books to read to understand the Great Recession and featured on C-SPAN Classroom.